dwt/browser-automation-comparison/Readme.md

 - How to assert information in the page
 - How to send return to textfields to trigger form submit handlers
 - How to deal with autowaiting?
 Page did load, js / updating pages, especially with compound search terms (within x, within y, find z)
+- Way to traverse (only?) accessibility information, i.e. use AC tests to ensure accessibility interfaces are thourough enough to reach every important input